 UNIQUE EDGES Scale Factor = 10.000000000 Units = Feet and Inches TsQEIcosahedron 3V, Class I, Method 1 Primal Lattice Total edges = 270 Unique Edges = 3 Edge Quantity Length E1 3.486154888 Feet or 41.833858656 Inches.
 Yellow E2 4.035482123 Feet or 48.425785476 Inches.
 PaleGoldenrod E3 4.124114893 Feet or 49.489378716 Inches.
 OrangeRed Total edges = 270

 If you do not want the X11 colour name appended to the group, uncheck the item ‘Append X11 colour name’ in the Log’s “Output” menu.
 This menu is only active in this Colour Mode.

 Generating Isolate Set Colours

-Click the ‘GENERATE’ button to generate a new set of random colours, or fine tune the generated set by clicking on the colour wells.
-There are enough colours for 68 groups, which should be more than enough in most instances.
-When the number of Isolate groups exceeds 68, a random colour is generated for the element.
+Click ‘REGENERATE’ to generate a new set of Isolate colours, or fine tune the generated set by clicking on the colour wells.
+Each colour well corresponds to an Isolate group.
+There are 72 colour wells in total, which should be more than enough for most instances.
+When the number of Isolate groups exceeds 72, a random colour is generated for the group.

-When the radio button ‘Use generated colors’ is on, the generated colours will be used for all Isolate sets (Faces, Struts, Hubs, etc).
-When the radio button ‘Use random each click’ is on, a new array of random colours is generated every time you click an element with the Isolate tool.
-Isolate Set colours are persistent and saved to the prefs.
+When the radio button ‘Use Isolate Set colors’ is on, the generated colours will be used for all Isolate sets (Faces, Struts, Hubs, etc).
+When the radio button ‘Use random colour each time’ is on, a new array of random colours is generated every time you click an element with the Isolate tool.